ecma-make/ecmake/README.md

 ### Full example of the template file

-This example shows how results are returned from a synchronous and an asynchronous callback.
+This example shows, how results are returned from a synchronous and an asynchronous callback.
 In case of a an asyncronous callback `root.countdown` the result is returned with the help of the `resolve` callback of the promise.
 In case of the synchronous callback `root.setup` the result is returned directely.

-The example also shows how the results are accessed within the dependent callbacks by use of the `result` property of the dependency.

 ```
 const root = module.exports = require('@ecmake/ecmake').makeRoot();